kailashsp/classifier_modules/docs/index.rst

 Welcome to Image_Classifier's documentation!
 ============================================

-**Image_Classifier** is a Python library to create a model for image classifier and uses the tensorflow framework.
+**Image_Classifier** is a Python package suited for building an image classifier relying on the tensorflow framework.
-It focuses on using pretrained models to generate models for a specific task.
-Though we can also use custom model.
+Pretrained models from `keras.applications <https://keras.io/api/applications/>`_  are used to generate models.
-Loading the dataset is also optimised and in case of lack of resources we can unset the optimisation.
+By deault uses MobileNetV3LARGE usage.py scipt is used for finer control of all parameters and option to use a custom model is available from there as well.

 .. note::
    This project is under active development